The Horrible Dr. Hichcock

-The Horrible Dr. Hichcock (Italian title: L'orribile segreto del Dr. Hichcock, lit.
-"The horrible secret of Dr. Hichcock") is a 1962 Italian horror film, directed by Riccardo Freda and written by Ernesto Gastaldi.
-The film stars Barbara Steele and Robert Flemyng.
-Freda's The Ghost, the following year, features the same leads and the surname Hichock, but is not connected in terms of plot.
+The Horrible Dr. Hichcock (L'orribile segreto del Dr. Hichcock; released in the United Kingdom as The Terror of Dr. Hichcock) is a 1962 Italian gothic horror film directed by Riccardo Freda, written by Ernesto Gastaldi, and starring Barbara Steele, Robert Flemyng, Silvano Tranquilli, and Harriet White Medin.

+The film was released in Italy by Warner Bros. on June 30, 1962.
+Freda's The Ghost, the following year, features the same leads and the surname Hichcock, but is not connected in terms of plot.

 Plot

-The story is set in 1885 and concerns Dr. Bernard Hichcock (Robert Flemyng), a necrophiliac whose "horrible secret" of the title involves drugging his wife, Margaretha (Maria Teresa Vianello), for sexual funeral games.
-One day he accidentally administers an overdose of a new drug which slows the heart rate and thinks he has killed her.
+London, 1885.
+Respected physician Dr. Bernard Hichcock hides a dark secret - he is a necrophiliac who drugs his wife, Margaretha, for sexual funeral games.
+One night, he accidentally administers an overdose of a new drug which slows the heart rate and thinks he has killed her.
 After burying her in a crypt, he leaves London.

-Twelve years later, he remarries and returns to his old home.
-His new wife, Cynthia (Barbara Steele), starts to believe that she sees Margaretha around the house.
+12 years later, he remarries and returns to his old home.
+His new wife, Cynthia, starts to believe that she sees Margaretha around the house.
 After Cynthia falls victim to Dr. Hichcock's old parlour games, she suspects he is trying to kill her, but she finds that the truth is much worse.
 Having realised that Margaretha is still alive but looking haggard from her ordeal, Dr. Hichcock plans to kill Cynthia and use her blood to restore Margaretha's beauty.